 You can also send an email using the form below:

 More About the Sisig!

 Did you know that ‘sisig’ is a Kapampangan term that means to ‘snack on something sour’.
 This interesting titbit dates back to 17th Century and the term was even recorded in Kapampangan Dictionary by an Augustinian priest.
 The dictionary defines it as a “salad, including green papaya, or green guava eaten with a dressing of salt, pepper, garlic and vinegar.”
-There is also the term “manyisig” that means “to make salad” while the word “mapanisig” refers to “one who makes a lot of salad, or frequently eats salad, or picks tidbits of it.”
+There is also the term “manyisig” that means “to make a salad” while the word “mapanisig” refers to “one who makes a lot of salad, or frequently eats salad, or picks tidbits of it.”

 How interesting to know that the sisig we come to know now has evolved over time.
-From the appetizer that it was which is just basically a mixture of greens has been recreated by adding meat into the mixture and eventually became a main dish itself.
-Thanks to its creator, Lucia Cunanan who for the love of cooking, accidentaly blended this dish and made it very popular to what it is today.
+From the appetizer that it was which is just basically a mixture of greens has been recreated by adding meat into the mixture and eventually became the main dish itself.
+Thanks to its creator, Lucia Cunanan who for the love of cooking, accidentally blended this dish and made it very popular to what it is today.
 In fact, she is hailed as the sisig queen.

-Surprisingly, this Pampanga dish have made its name not only locally but also internationally.
+Surprisingly, this Pampanga dish has made its name not only locally but also internationally.
 Even as far as the United States, this dish made its way to the palates of the Americans.
 It made its noise particularly in The New Times last July 2014 in a food review article by Ligaya Mishan.
-She wrote “This is sisig, the greatest pork hash — arguably greatest pork dish — on earth.”
+She wrote, “This is sisig, the greatest pork hash — arguably greatest pork dish — on earth.”
 Moreover, She added that sisig is “a muscle car in the world of Filipino cuisine, along with crispy pata.“ If you are Filipino and reading this, surely, this news is another feather on the cap.